-Overall Site Allocation - this map shows the overall allocation of sites for housing, employment, community use and green space.
+Overall site allocation - this map shows the overall allocation of sites for housing, employment, community use and green space.

-Town Centre Opportunities - this maps shows the more detailed town centre sites that have been allocated for residential or employment use.
+Town centre opportunities - this map shows the more detailed town centre sites that have been allocated for residential or employment use.
 It is referenced by the Housing and Business policies in sections 3 and 8.

-Getting Around - this map details the improvements which need to be made to our road and cycle networks and should be read in conjunction with section 5.
+Getting around - this map details the improvements which need to be made to our road and cycle networks and should be read in conjunction with section 5.